Tampa Bay 4, Houston 2 | Federal News Network

 |3

-Umpires_Home, John Tumpane; First, Chris Conroy; Second, Ted Barrett; Third, Tim Timmons; Right, Manny Gonzalez; Left, Lance Barksdale.
+Umpires_Home, Lance Barksdale; First, John Tumpane; Second, Jeff Nelson; Third, Chris Conroy; Right, Tim Timmons; Left, Ted Barrett.

 Copyright © 2020 .
 All rights reserved.
 This website is not intended for users located within the European Economic Area.